 The personality traffic light illuminates the adult, child, and parent natures in all of us.
-When you begin a conversation with somebody, you can be sure that they need what you have to give.
-Their goal to obtain as much information and satisfaction as possible from you.
+When you begin a conversation with somebody, you can be sure they need what you have to give - their goal to obtain as much information and satisfaction as possible from you.
 Transactional theory on the personality traffic light explains individual acts following a system of feelings accompanied by a related set of behavior patterns.
-The feelings and behavior patterns combined are called "ego states."
+The emotions and behavior patterns combined are called "ego states."
 Three headings sum up this teaching:

 ADULT - Objective appraisals of reality